Ultimate Guide How to Build a Mailing List Fast with Solo Ads

 Now making a profit of $2.70 might not sound very sexy but you’ve covered your advertising costs and you’ve added 50 new people to your email list.

 People you can continue to email and sell to until they die or unsubscribe from your newsletter.

 You have built your email list for free without wasting weeks and months trying “free traffic sources” that probably won’t work

 Instead of buying 100 clicks why not buy 1,000 from the same list owner?

-Then it’s time to move on and test 100 clicks which another list and do the same thing over and over, and over again.
+Then it’s time to move on and test 100 clicks which is another email list and do the same thing over and over, and over again.